-- (1) The standard period of study is five semesters.
-This includes examinations and completion of the Master's thesis.
-Please refer to the annex for information on the period of study. - (2) The academic programme is offered as a dual study programme. - (3) Successful completion of the Master's degree programme requires a total of 120 credit points.
+(1) The standard period of study is five semesters.
+This includes examinations and completion of the master thesis.
+Please refer to the annex for information on the period of study.

+(2) The academic programme is offered as a dual study programme.

+(3) Successful completion of the master's degree programme requires a total of 120 credit points.

-§ 6 Examinations board
+§ 6 Examination committee

-- (1) An examinations board is formed for organising and conducting examinations.
-The examinations board ensures that the examination rules and regulations are respected.
-It is responsible for decisions concerning examinations. - (2) The examinations board consists of the following six members: - a. one professor from each of the universities involved.
+(1) An examination committee is formed for organising and conducting examinations.
+The examination committee ensures that the examination rules and regulations are respected.
+It is responsible for decisions concerning examinations.

+(2) The examination committee consists of the following six members:

+- a. one professor from each of the universities involved.
 One of these professors is appointed as chairperson.
-He or she bears the title Head of Degree Programme. - b. one student from the degree programme, - c. one research associate representative. - (3) In accordance with paragraph 2 a, one member is appointed by the faculty council of the Heidelberg University Faculty of Theology and one member by each of the faculty councils of the universities of applied sciences involved.
+He or she bears the title Head of Degree Programme.

+- b. one student from the degree programme,

+- c. one research associate representative.

+(3) In accordance with paragraph 2 a, one member is appointed by the faculty council of the Heidelberg University Faculty of Theology and one member by each of the faculty councils of the universities of applied sciences involved.
 The members according to paragraphs 2 b and 2 c are appointed by the body responsible at the universities involved according to the joint resolutions.
-In accordance with paragraph 2, the joint committee may be conferred responsibility for appointing members of the examinations board. - (4) The members of the examinations board are appointed for two years, expect for the student member who is appointed for one year.
+In accordance with paragraph 2, the joint committee may be conferred responsibility for appointing members of the examination committee.

+(4) The members of the examination committee are appointed for two years, expect for the student member who is appointed for one year.
 The student member is a purely advisory member.
-Examinations board members have the right to attend examinations.
+Examination committee members have the right to attend examinations.

+A 01-02-3 26/11/2008 02-4 Coding reference Last amended Edition - Page

-- (5) The types of module examinations completed during the course of study are determined by the examinations board in accordance with § 9 paragraph 2 prior to the commencement of the university year.
-It is sufficient to announce this information by displaying a notice. - (6) The examinations board can confer particular tasks on its chairperson.
-The chairperson informs the committee of decisions taken at the earliest possible opportunity. - (7) Consultations and decisions of the examinations board take place in private meetings.
-Decisions taken by the examinations board are valid when the chairperson and three additional members are present.
-Decisions are taken by a simple majority of votes; in the event of a tie vote, the chairperson has the deciding vote. - (8) The chairperson manages the business of the examinations board, and prepares and chairs meetings.
-The chairperson should invite all members of the examinations board to official meetings in due time.
-Minutes must be kept during examinations board meetings. - (9) In accordance with paragraph 2 a, members of the examinations board report to the bodies responsible at their university regarding changes to examination and study periods, grading, and number of degrees awarded.
-Suggestions regarding reform of the curriculum or the examination rules and regulations for the postgraduate degree programme are given by the examinations board. - (10) All members of the examinations board are subject to official secrecy.
-Those who are not civil servants are sworn to secrecy by the chairperson. - (11) In the event of a negative decision taken by the examinations board, the candidate must be informed in writing, stating the reasons and providing information on the procedure for appeal.
+(5) The types of module examinations completed during the course of study are determined by the examination committee in accordance with § 9 paragraph 2 prior to the commencement of the university year.
+It is sufficient to announce this information by displaying a notice.

+(6) The examination committee can confer particular tasks on its chairperson.
+The chairperson informs the committee of decisions taken at the earliest possible opportunity.

+(7) Consultations and decisions of the examination committee take place in private meetings.
+Decisions taken by the examination committee are valid when the chairperson and three additional members are present.
+Decisions are taken by a simple majority of votes; in the event of a tie vote, the chairperson has the deciding vote.

+(8) The chairperson manages the business of the examination committee, and prepares and chairs meetings.
+The chairperson should invite all members of the examination committee to official meetings in due time.
+Minutes must be kept during examination committee meetings.

+(9) In accordance with paragraph 2 a, members of the examination committee report to the bodies responsible at their university regarding changes to examination and study periods, grading, and number of degrees awarded.
+Suggestions regarding reform of the curriculum or the examination rules and regulations for the postgraduate degree programme are given by the examination committee.

+(10) All members of the examination committee are subject to official secrecy.
+Those who are not civil servants are sworn to secrecy by the chairperson.

+(11) In the event of a negative decision taken by the examination committee, the candidate must be informed in writing, stating the reasons and providing information on the procedure for appeal.